In this article, we'll cover:

 Cloud computing resources are supplied on demand using Kubernetes-based platforms and infrastructure.
 Businesses can adjust their usage to maximise resources vs cost.

-Infrastructure and resources supplied by the provider are scaled to each individual tenant’s needs.
+Infrastructure and resources supplied by the provider are scaled to each tenant’s needs.
 This means that resources are adjusted to demand with no apparent effect on the end-user.

 Cloud services are scalable to any business.
 Resources can almost expand and adapt alongside company or project growth.